iocafe/iocafe-doc/source/extensions/python-api/200529-build-python-for-debugging.rst

-iocpython - python build
+Python build from source for debugging C extensions within Python.
 ===================================
-Used for debugging python C extensions.
+Used for debugging python C extensions can get a bit complicated.
+If you have an easy way, please email me.
+It must exists.
+I ended up building python 3.7 debug from sources and then starting GDB from QT creator to debug it as external application.
+It loads debug build of iocompython library and it is possible to debug both Python C code and own C.

-Stick with Python version 3.7 for now (30.5.2020), I tried 3.9 and ended up in dead end with Kivy.
+* Stick with Python version 3.7 for now (30.5.2020), I tried 3.9 and ended up in dead end with Kivy.
   I did not try 3.8.
+* Easier way than this: It might be possible to get working Python debug configuration simply by installing "python3.8-dbg" package.
+If this would work with Kivy, etc, packages, whole Python build from sources may be  unnecessary.
+I anyhow document here how I got Python C extension debugging working.

 Directories
 ************